thescientist13/git-explorer/README.md

 ## Overview
-Git Explorer is local development tool intended to provide offline-first support for previewing and comparing branches in a local git repository.
+Git Explorer is a local development tool that provides offline-first support for previewing and comparing branches in a local git repository.
 ![git-explorer](./git-explorer.png)

 ## Usage
-You can use the project locally on your system a couple different ways, depending on your preferences.
-After running these commands, you can view the explorer web app in your browser at `localhost:3000`.
+You can use the project locally on your system a couple different ways, depending on your preference.
+You will need to have [NodeJS](https://nodejs.org/) LTS installed on your machine.

+> _After running these commands, you can view the explorer web app in your browser at `localhost:3000`_.

 ### One Time (npx)
 Use `npx` to use the project (while online) for any local repository you have.